 It’s faster!
 APIs streamline the process by enabling compatibility between your system and the Chemwatch system.
 Our APIs take advantage of existing functional capabilities in each system and remove the middleman, efficiently inputting this data without any double handling and manual processing required from your workforce.
 This frees up your workforce for other activities.

 Interoperability efficiency is increased as we are using an existing functional capability in the system rather than recreating that same functionality in a new system.
 The use of APIs result in higher quality data by decreasing data redundancy across the system, which is a major cause of dirty information.

 Most clients use APIs to connect their ERP systems, including SAP, MYOB, Oracle, and Microsoft.
 The connections that are created feed data and documents back to the ERP, enabling the user to make informed decisions.
 A major benefit of API integration is to ensure that certain chemicals are safe and permitted before the procurement process commences.

 Some clients have implemented two-way connectors; not only can the Chemwatch system deliver data into your ERP systems, your ERP system can deliver data into the Chemwatch system, such as requests for adding new materials and changes to volumes.

-Chemwatch maintains the world’s largest database of chemicals, with over 3 million substances, 70 million SDS, and chemical regulatory solutions that support local and global requirements in over 90 countries.
+Chemwatch maintains the world’s largest database of chemicals, with over 3,215,992 substances, 140M SDS, and chemical regulatory solutions that support local and global requirements in over 90 countries.
 We are the global leader in chemicals management solutions.
 It is access to this comprehensive database that gives our clients a unique edge over other chemical management providers.